Art Dubai unveils inclusive and extensive 2023 programme

 Art Dubai is held in partnership with A.R.M.
 Holding.
 Julius Baer sponsors the fair.
 The Dubai Culture & Arts Authority (Dubai Culture) is the fair’s strategic partner.
 The leading global platform for art and artists from the Middle East and Global South, Art Dubai 2023 will present over 120 participants from more than 40 countries and six continents across four gallery sections: Contemporary, Modern, Bawwaba and Art Dubai Digital.

 Press accreditation for Art Dubai 2023 is now open.
-Please register here
+Please register here: www.artdubai.ae/press-accreditation/

 Art Dubai 2023: The Programme